 And what about the risk and return of your portfolio as a whole?
 That has a significant impact on whether you will be able to achieve your retirement or other saving targets.

 Most of the investors that we have spoken to have little idea of what to expect of their portfolios.
 Returns are never guaranteed, of course, but that doesn’t mean you should forgo all information.
 For example, it is helpful to know how your portfolio is expected to perform over the market cycle and benchmark its performance to a broad index (or a policy portfolio), especially on a risk-adjusted basis.

 If you worry about your portfolio falling every time there is market volatility, keeping track of metrics like downside volatility, downside capture and maximum drawdown, can shed light on your downside risk and it should also be benchmarked.
 Knowing these metrics can ease your concerns, or if not, give you a reason to find a more suitable asset allocation and portfolio.

 Other important portfolio information you should know includes fees and income.
 For example, if you invest in mutual funds and/or ETFs, what is your average management expense ratio?
 If you rely on income from your portfolio, what is the average distribution yield?

 At Wealthscope, our team has leveraged award-winning financial expertise and technology to create our portfolio scorecard.
 It empowers you to better understand and manage your investments.
-Five dimensions of your overall portfolio (diversification, performance, downside risk, fees and income) are assessed and scored in real time.
+Six dimensions of your overall portfolio (diversification, performance, downside risk, fees, income, and ESG) are assessed and scored in real time.
 Then the accompanying analyses are put into context with a view to educate.